fhmwg/current-tags/stage1-draft1.md

 X coordinates are measured with 0 as the left boundary of the image and either 1 (for `relative` units) or image width (for `pixel` units) as the right boundary.
 Y coordinates are measured with 0 as the top boundary of the image and either 1 (for `relative` units) or image height (for `pixel` units) as the bottom boundary.

-The `Iptc4xmpExt:PersonInImageWDetails` shall contain
+The `Iptc4xmpExt:PersonInImageWDetails` shall contain at least one of the following:

-- one `Iptc4xmpExt:PersonName`
+- 0 or 1 `Iptc4xmpExt:PersonName`
     - which shall contain 1 `rdf:Alt`
     - which shall contain 1 or more `rdf:li`, each with the `xml:lang` attribute set to a distinct language tag
     - each of which shall contain a free-text content in the given human language, which *shall* be the persons name in that language.

-The `Iptc4xmpExt:PersonInImageWDetails` may additionally contain a `Iptc4xmpExt:PersonDescription` and/or `Iptc4xmpExt:PersonId`.
+- 0 or 1 `Iptc4xmpExt:PersonDescription`
+    - which shall contain 1 `rdf:Alt`
+    - which shall contain 1 or more `rdf:li`, each with the `xml:lang` attribute set to a distinct language tag
+    - each of which shall contain a free-text content in the given human language, which *shall* be a description of the person.
+- 0 or more `Iptc4xmpExt:PersonId`, each with a valid IRI as its content

 The `Iptc4xmpExt:ArtworkOrObject` shall contain